Valuation of Long-Term Property Rights with Anticipated Political Regime Shifts

-We empirically analyze pricing of political uncertainty in long-term property rights, guided by a theoretical model of housing assets subject to contract extension in the remote future.
-To identify exposure to political uncertainty, we exploit a unique variation around land lease extension protection beyond 2047 in Hong Kong’s housing market due to the historical arrangements under the “One Country, Two Systems” design.
-Relative to properties that have been promised an extension protection, those with legally unprotected leases granted by the current Hong Kong government are sold at a substantial discount of around 8%.
-Similar contracts issued during the colonial era suﬀer an additional discount of about 8% due to their reneging risk.
-Our parsimonious model matches well the estimated discounts across long-term lease horizons, and implies that to extend their leases homeowners expect about 25% of penalty on ground rent after 2047.
-The discount is higher when people’s confidence declines and where residents feel more uncertain of the city’s future.
+We identify exposure to political risk by exploiting a unique variation around land lease extension protection after 2047 in Hong Kong’s housing market due to historical arrangements under the “One Country, Two Systems” design.
+Relative to properties that have been promised an extension protection, those with legally unprotected leases granted by the current government are sold at a substantial discount of around 8%, and those with colonial leases suffer an additional discount of about 8%.
+Incorporating estimated structural parameters that suggest an additional 20% ground rent after 2047, our model matches these empirical discounts well across long-term lease horizons.
+We find that the discount increases as time approaches 2047 and is higher in areas where residents feel more pessimistic about the city’s future.